Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: Examples

 Our second system is a system of $N$-player asymmetric mismatched pennies, previously introduced in~\cite{kleinberg}.
-There are three players, and again each of them can choose between two strategies, $\alpha_0$ and $\alpha_1$.
-The payoffs for players $i$ w.r.to the player $i-1$ are given by the matrix
+There are three players, and each can choose between two strategies: $\alpha_0$ and $\alpha_1$.
+The payoffs for player $i$ with respect to player $i-1$ are given by the matrix